lsoft/AdjustNamespace/README.md

 ## Remarks

-I do not test it against:

-0. WinForms applications
-0. Web applications (aspx, for example)
-0. Any other projects except plain C#, XAML and sqlproj.

-I encourage you to do that testing and report bugs (with minimal repro) to https://github.com/lsoft/AdjustNamespace/issues.
+I test it against plain C# code, WPF Xaml, and C# code from `sqlproj`.
+I encourage you test against your codebase and report bugs (with minimal repro) to https://github.com/lsoft/AdjustNamespace/issues.